 Cover them with a towel, and set them where you can keep an eye on them so they don’t dry out.

 Let them ferment for 3 to 7 days.
-They will get a little mold growing on the top.
+They may get a little mold growing on the top.
 That’s okay.

-First, rinse them by adding more water and carefully pouring off the mold and excess water.
+When they’re done fermenting, rinse the tomato seeds by adding more water and stirring.
+Then carefully pour off the mold and excess water.
+Repeat until the water is clear and the seeds are free of debris.

 The third way to save tomato seeds